stormearthandlava/stormearthandlava.github.io/guide/raids/season_4.md

 ---

 # Introduction
 - As Season Four is going to be handled uniquely in Shadowlands, the format for guide content will be different to reflect this.
-Here we will cover the generic parts about raiding in Season Four, whilst specific raid and boss related information will be updated in the previously produced guides.
+Here we will cover the general information about raiding in Season Four, whilst specific raid and boss related information will be updated in the relevant guides.

 - All updated boss build recommendations will be based around having an active {{ site.data.item.t28_4 }} bonus.
 This is because most players will either be carrying their existing tier items into Season Four or be able to generate one quickly enough that this should not be problematic.
-Some scenarios are more likely to be impacted by a lack of tier bonus than others, in these cases it a note will be made.
+Some scenarios are more likely to be impacted by a lack of tier bonus than others, in these cases a note will be made.

 # What has changed in Season Four?